DarkCat09/python-aternos/docs/howto/auth.md

 ## Two-Factor Authentication
 2FA is a good idea if you think that the password is not enough to protect your account.
-It has been recently added to python-aternos.
+It was recently added to python-aternos.

 ### Log in with code
 Here's how to log in to an account: